 5. File a Complaint on SCORES

-If your written complaint to IIFL Securities Limited does not resolve the issue, you may escalate the matter by filing a SEBI complaint through the online grievance redress system of the Securities and Exchange Board of India.
+If your written complaint to IIFL Securities does not resolve the issue, you may escalate the matter by filing a SEBI complaint through the online grievance redress system of the Securities and Exchange Board of India.

 Through this platform, investors can submit complaints against SEBI-registered intermediaries by providing account details, a clear description of disputed trades, and supporting documents such as contract notes and ledger statements.